 The Automation feature simplifies common maintenance and deployment tasks, such as updating Amazon Machine Images (AMI).
 With the Automation feature in Systems Manager, you can apply patches, update drivers and agents, or bake applications in to your AMI using a streamlined, repeatable, and auditable process.

-AWS Systems Manager Parameter Store provides a way to manage your configuration data, whether plain-text data such as database strings or secrets such as passwords.
+Amazon Systems Manager Parameter Store provides a way to manage your configuration data, whether plain-text data such as database strings or secrets such as passwords.
 This allows you to separate your secrets and configuration data from your code.
 Parameters can be tagged and organized into hierarchies, helping you manage parameters more easily.
 For example, you can use the same parameter name, "db-string", with a different hierarchical path, "dev/db-string” or “prod/db-string", to store different values.
-Systems Manager is integrated with AWS Key Management Service (KMS), allowing you to automatically encrypt the data you store.
-You can also control user and resource access to parameters using AWS Identity and Access Management (IAM).
-Parameters can be referenced through other AWS services, such as Amazon Elastic Container Service, AWS Lambda, and AWS CloudFormation.
+Systems Manager is integrated with Amazon Key Management Service (KMS), allowing you to automatically encrypt the data you store.
+You can also control user and resource access to parameters using Amazon Identity and Access Management (IAM).
+Parameters can be referenced through other Amazon Web Services services, such as Amazon Elastic Container Service, Amazon Lambda, and Amazon CloudFormation.